-Ultrasound uses an electronic device called a transducer to send and receive sound waves.
-When the transducer is moved over the abdomen, the ultrasonic sound waves then move through the skin, muscle, bone, and fluids at different speeds.
-The sound waves bounce off the fetus like an echo, returning to the transducer.
-The transducer picks up the reflected waves and converts them into an electronic picture.
+Breast ultrasound uses a handheld probe called a transducer that sends out ultrasonic sound waves at a frequency too high to be heard.
+When the transducer is placed on the breast at certain locations and angles, the ultrasonic sound waves move through the skin and other breast tissues.
+The sound waves bounce off the tissues like an echo and return to the transducer.
+The transducer picks up the reflected waves, which are then converted into an electronic picture of the breasts.

 Reasons for the procedure

-There may be other reasons for your health care provider to recommend a fetal ultrasound.
+There may be other reasons for your health care provider to recommend breast ultrasound.

 Risks of the procedure